varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading.rst

 New log filtering
 ~~~~~~~~~~~~~~~~~

-The logging framework has a new filtering language, which means
+The logging framework has a new filtering language, which means that
-that the -m switch has been replaced with a new -q switch.
+the -m switch has been replaced with a new -q switch.
+See
-See :ref:`ref-vsl-query` for more information about the new
+:ref:`vsl-query(7)` for more information about the new query language.
-query language.